themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 > After the plate has been nano-coated avoid handling with bare hands or ruin coating with tools.

 #### Drying
-This step dries the nano-coated copper plates and aligns the nano-coating.
-This should be done very slowly, over a period of 48-72 hours.
+This step dries and aligns the nano-coating.
+This should be done over a period of 48-72 hours.

 Place a small amount of cold caustic liquid in the bottom of your container and suspend the copper in the container (not touching the liquid) with the lid slightly open.

-Every 6 hours touch the copper with voltmeter electrodes (set to 200m or 2m DCV).
-The reason for this step is to put a small charge across the copper so that the newly attached nano-coating aligns in the same direction.
-Apply the red/black electrodes on the same points each time.
-Put the red electrode to the top or point where a wire will connect and the black electrode to the bottom diagonally opposite or place on the mesh if the plates are touching the wire mesh.
-Note: for coils, the black electrode to magnetical post and red electrode to gravitational post.
+Every 6 hours tap the copper with voltmeter electrodes (set to 200m or 2m DCV).
+The reason for this step is to put a small charge across the copper so that the newly attached nano-coating re-aligns thus developing a more comprehensive nano structure.

+Place the multi-meter's red electrode on the top left edge of the copper plate and then tap the other electrode on the diagonally opposite edge two-three times.

 ## Summary
-The nano-coated copper will have a deep black/bluish colour.
+The nano-coated copper will have a deep black colour.
 There may be salt (Na) deposits on the plate which came from the caustic soda (NaOH), before use: rinse this off with distilled water and then air dry.

 May the Plasma be with you.